Mt. Ennon Baptist Church

 Mt.
-Ennon Baptist Church is a Baptist megachurch located in Clinton, Maryland.
+Ennon Baptist Church is a progressive Baptist megachurch located in Clinton, Maryland.
 It is affiliated with the National Baptist Convention, USA.
+The senior pastor is Delman Coates.

 History

 The church was founded in 1981 by Reverend Robert A. Samuels.

 Since 2004, Reverend Delman Coates became senior pastor.
 Under the leadership of Delman Coates, there is a church-wide initiative in the areas of spiritual, service, and substance growth.
 He is committed to a ministry of spiritual renewal, social justice, and community revitalization.

+In 2008, the church protested against the Black Entertainment Television network for misogynistic violence and stereotypes about African Americans in its youth-oriented video programs.

 In 2009, Outreach magazine ranked Mt.
 Ennon as one of the 100 Fastest Growing Congregations in the United States.

+In 2012, the church organized three days of marches in Washington, D.C., advocating for improved access to healthcare.